rockandruby/shopping_cart/README.md

  Submit your form on the following path shopping_cart.order_items_path.

- You can override views and layout for shopping cart by generating them to your project with 'rails g shopping_cart:views'.
+ You can override views and layout for shopping cart by generating them to your project with `rails g shopping_cart:views`.

  Also, you're able to use discount for your cart.
 Just create the proper discount, for example:
-ShoppingCart::Discount.create(code: 'verification code', amount: 10), where amount is percentage.
+`ShoppingCart::Discount.create(code: 'verification code', amount: 10)`, where amount is percentage.
 If you don't need discount ability, delete the proper button from view.

 I18n:
- Run 'rails g shopping_cart:translate' to generate internationalization file to your app.
+ Run `rails g shopping_cart:translate` to generate internationalization file to your app.